Smith Wigglesworth (Evangelist) Wiki, Quotes, Books

 In 1907, he said he spoke in tongues for the first time, and spent the next six years establishing a church in Yorkshire known as the Bowland Street Mission.
 In 1913, his wife Polly died.
 Wigglesworth traveled to the U.S. for the first time the following year, launching his international ministry that eventually took him across the world.

 However, Smith Wigglesworth’s real calling card was something that’s all but lost in the modern Pentacostal faith: healing, which, for him, was a combination of prayer and violence.
 Wigglesworth believed that any sickness was actually the Devil inside of you, which meant that prayer was needed, but also, frequently, a physical assault.
-There are many such stories: the time Wigglesworth punched a sufferer of stomach cancer in the stomach, the times he violently shook those on their deathbeds, or, more commonly, the times in front of crowds when healing was in part dependent upon delivering a good hard slap.

 “His notion of praying for the sick as an act of spiritual warfare helps account for his rough handling of people in his earlier ministry,” the Pentacostal scholar Gary B. McGee has written.
 “He thought of striking a person where they hurt as actually hitting the devil.
 Although some reported healing as a result, others thought it best to avoid identifying the location of their pain.”